roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-14-autodoll-extra-4.md

 Yuuyami loves the library.
 What is to no surprise, for she was created the LM series.

-"I, rather, don't really understand—."
+"I don't really understand, _desu—_."

 Shrugged Haruka.